tomtomjhj/init.vim/notes.md

         * `update_screen()` redraws the statusline
         * After typing `e`, the buggy version doesn't call `grid_cursor_goto` and `inbuf_poll`.
     * related? <https://github.com/neovim/neovim/pull/20582>
+* If `'lazyredraw'`, when spamming j/k, cursor is not redrawn at the proper position.
+  Un-conceal works properly.
+  Sometimes reproducible with vimtex with large `'lines'`.
 * matchit, matchup: In markdown, if line is like this: `< cursor ( )`, `%` doesn't work. `<` should be matched with `>`???
     *  Not related to 2022-07-25 html ftplugin update.
 * `:syn-include` lua (e.g. lua heredoc, markdown) broken after recent lua syntax update: